AhmedOmarEissa/AhmedOmarEissa.github.io/README.md

 ## SAP
  **Intern | SAP Young Professionals Program**

 May 2016 - August 2016, Cairo

 Comprehensive 3 months training program covering a full development plan including personal and business skills to enable functional and technical knowledge of SAP solutions.

-### August 2016 - June 2017, Cairo

--   Translate business requirements into specifications used to implement the required reports and dashboards

--   Analyze, Design, Development, Testing and Implementation of BI Solutions.

--   Analyze, Design and Create HANA data models to support various reporting.